Remortgages

 Higher earners

-Available for professionals, high earners, or those with large deposits.
+May be available for professionals, higher earners, or those with larger deposits.

 Example: household income £60,000